The 10 Very Best Things to Do in Warsaw, Poland

 One of the most famous landmarks in the Old Town is St. John’s Cathedral, which dates back to the 14th century.

-The Old Town also has several museums, such as the Museum of the History of Polish Jews and the Warsaw Uprising Museum.
+The Old Town also houses several museums, including the Museum of the History of Polish Jews and the Warsaw Uprising Museum.

 Things to Do in Warsaw 063

-We loved Old Town so much that we spent most of our time here wandering around the little streets and squares, listening to the musicians and soaking up the relaxed atmosphere.
+We loved Old Town so much that we spent most of our time wandering the narrow streets and squares, listening to the musicians and soaking up the relaxed atmosphere.

 It’s chock full of cool little bars and restaurants, so if you like a good beer or are a bit of a foodie, you won’t be short of places to visit.